-Here are a few options sunscreen options to help you cover up from the sun.
+Here are a more sunscreen options to choose from to help you cover up from the sun when surfing.

 Our Pick For Best Sunscreen For Surfing

 This sunscreen is vegan and reef friendly (it is octinoxate & oxybenzone free).

 It is a broad spectrum lotion with UVA/UVB Sunscreen with vitamin E for moisturizing your skin.